garygause/Data-Engineer-Nanodegree-Udacity/projects/Project1-DataModellingInPostgreSQL/README.md

 |   month	|  INT   	| NOT NULL  |  	|
 |   year	|  INT   	| NOT NULL  |  	|
 |   weekday	|  INT   	| NOT NULL  |  	|

+## ETL Pipline

+The ETL pipeline loads and inserts all the data in the songs data files, and load and inserts all the extracted user, songplay, and time data.

+To run the code in this project, do the following:

+- python create_tables.py: to drop any existing tables and create them
+- python etl.py: to load and process all the log files
+- jupyter notebook test.ipynb: to run the test notebook for checking the data is loaded properly in the database

 ## See Also